 2. Switch over utilities and internet service.

 Next, figure out who the best internet providers are in the area.
-If it’s the same company you already have, call them and try to renegotiate your contract for your new address.
+Call them and try to renegotiate your contract for your new address if it’s the same company you already have.
 If not, sign up with a new company and take advantage of one of their specials.

 3. Handle all automotive paperwork.